beamjinn32704/Mash/README.md

 # Mash

-Mash stands for "Master Shell"
-Mash is a command-line interface
+Mash stands for "Master Shell".
+It is a command-line interface.